qdx/hs_card_data/Readme.md

 ## Prerequisites and installation
 * requests: pip install requests
 * beautifulsoup4: pip install beautifulsoup4
-Using pip as the package manager
+If you are using pip as the package manager just like me

 ## Data Source
 Currently, the data source is from: